 HACCP: Hazard Analysis Critical Control Point (Pronounced ‘hassup’) HACCP = food safety.
 HACCP is a set of principles designed to control and prevent food safety risks during food production.
 The ideas of HACCP form the basis every food safety standard that is in use today.
 HACCP is not owned or regulated by any organisation.
 The principles of HACCP are codified (written down) by the World Health Organisation (WHO), which is part of the United Nations (UN), in a set of documents called the Codex Alimentarius , a latin phrase which translates to “Book of Food”.
 The principles of HACCP are described in the Annex of the Codex document GENERAL PRINCIPLES OF FOOD HYGIENE CAC/RCP 1-1969.
 You can download a copy of the actual document here.

 HARCP: Hazard Analysis Risk-based Preventive Control.
 HARCP = food safety as legislated by the United States.
 This acronymn being used by some in the USA when talking about the requirements of the recently enacted Food Safety Modernisation Act (FSMA) in that country.
-HARCP is claimed to differ from HACCP by including preventive controls, a claim which may be based on a misunderstanding of the best practice for pre-requisite programs in a HACCP-based food safety system.
+HARCP is claimed to differ from HACCP by including requirements for preventive controls.
 Read more about HARCP here.